-provided by Tsinghua University, and the EPA 2016 national modeling platform (alpha, 2016fe), climatological lightning, and natural emissions as processed by GEOS-CHEM28 (soil NOx and biogenic VOC).
+Emissions were provided by the emissions modeling platform (v7.1) combining EDGAR-HTAP (v2)32, Chinese emissions provided by Tsinghua University, and the EPA 2016 national modeling platform (alpha, 2016fe), climatological lightning, and natural emissions as processed by GEOS-CHEM33 (soil NOx and biogenic VOC).
 The atmospheric processing (transformation and fate) was simulated by CMAQ (v5.2.1, doi:10.5281/zenodo.1212601) using the Carbon Bond (cb6r3) with linearized halogen chemistry and the aerosol model with non-volatile primary organic carbon (AE6nvPOA).
 The CMAQ model also included the on-line windblown dust emission sources (excluding agricultural land), which are not always included in the regional platform but are important for large-scale transport of dust.
-The simulation uses 8-months spin-up from 2015-05-01 0Z to 2015-12-22 0Z as a surrogate for the 2014 spin-up year, for which we did not have hemispheric emissions or meteorology.
 Evaluation against ozonesondes and CASTNet ozone monitors show best performance in summer for the hemispheric platform.